TurboGears/tg2docs/docs/main/Controllers.rst

-Writing controller methods
+Writing Controller Methods
 ===========================

 The nerve center of your TurboGears application is **the controller**.
 It ultimately handles all user actions, because every HTTP request arrives here first.
 The controller acts on the request and can call upon other TurboGears components (the template engines, database layers, etc.) as its logic directs.

 When the TurboGears server receives an HTTP request, the requested URL is mapped as a call to your controller code located in ``controllers.py``.
 Page names map to functions within the controller class.

 For example: